 Additional storeage may be provided by an SD card reader attached to some of the Pico GPIO pins (this is default for the GUI builds).
 SD and SDHC cards are supported and the first FAT partition on the card is used.
 The contents of the SD card will appear under the folder /sdcard/.

-The same information can be obtained using SYS to call the C function is_pico_w.
+The same information can be obtained using SYS to call the C function is_pico_w

 The standard builds nominally for the Pico actually have Pico W GPIO support as that will also run on a Pico, and does not change the amount of RAM available to BASIC.
 As a result they have a value of 2 in the second byte.
 The standard Pico W builds have network support using background processing and therefore have a value of 4 in the second byte.

-The Pico build also supplies a new (read only) system variable @picocfg&() which provides more details of the specific configuration:
+The Pico build also supplies a new (read only) system variable @picocfg&()

-This may be extended in the future if more capabilities are added.
+- Processor and CYW43 support:This may be extended in the future if more capabilities are added.

 All the other system variables from BBCSDL should exist although some of them are meaningless on the Pico.